 You can also choose to have the fields sorted in ascending or descending order when displayed in the table.

 - Under Configure layer fields, click the edit button next to the selected layer and uncheck the fields you don't want to display in the table.

 - Optionally check the Allow to export to CSV check box to allow users to export the attribute tables to CSV files.

 - Optionally check the Initially expend the widget check box to open the Attribute Table widget when the app starts.

 - Optionally check the Enable Filter by Map Extent by default check box to use this tool.

 - Optionally check the Allow text selection check box to turn on text selection.

 The widget setting window closes.

-For Internet Explorer 8 and 9, you need to manually enter the .csv extension when you save the exported file.
 For Safari, you need to manually rename the exported file that is saved as Unknown by default.

-Using the Attribute Table widget
+Use the Attribute Table widget